Elynejs/weebHook/README.md

 ## Installation

-You first need to install Node.js and then [download](https://github.com/Elynejs/weebHook/archive/master.zip) the bot Then go extract the zip in a folder and there create a token.json file with your token and preferred prefix like so :
+You first need to install Node.js and then [download](https://github.com/Elynejs/weebHook/archive/master.zip) the bot then go extract the zip in a folder and there create a token.json file with your token and preferred prefix like so :

 ```json
 {